 - If your pet fails to begin using his leg during the first two weeks, please contact your veterinarian.

-- A recheck should be performed at two weeks so the incision site can be evaluated.
-Sutures or staples are typically removed at the 10-14 day recheck.
+- A recheck should be performed in two weeks so the incision site can be evaluated.
+Sutures or staples are typically removed at the 10 to 14-day recheck.